Physical Therapist Assistant

 PTA 104.
 Applied Anatomy And Kinesiology.
 4 Credits.

 Identification and detailed palpation of the bones and muscles of the human skeleton will be correlated with joint and muscle function.
 Introductory concepts concerning tissue organization, basic biomechanics, and the nervous system will be studied.
 Basic concepts of musculoskeletal structure and function will be applied to a more complex analysis of human movement and skill.
-Prerequisite (or corequisite): BIO 115 or BIO 199 with a C+ or better and MAT 092 or placement.
+Prerequisite: BIO 203 (or corequisite) with a C+ or better.
 Fall.

-This course covers the assessment and treatment strategies that are applicable to an orthopedic patient that are part of entry-level practice as a PTA.
-Normal and pathomechanics of the neuromusculoskeletal systems are covered in detail via regional analysis of the major articulations of the extremities and spine.
-Etiology and physical therapy management of clinical dysfunctions commonly encountered in a general orthopedic patient population will be studied.
+This course covers the assessment and treatment strategies that are applicable to orthopedic and pulmonary patients that are part of entry-level practice as a PTA.
+Normal and pathomechanics of the neuromusculoskeletal and respiratory systems are covered in detail.
+Etiology and physical therapy management of clinical dysfunctions commonly encountered in a general orthopedic and pulmonary patient population will be studied.
 Normal and pathological gait will be analyzed.
-The assessment skills of goniometry, manual muscle testing, and tests for muscle length including instructor demonstrations of special tests for the spine and extremities will be covered in the laboratory component of this course.
+The assessment skills of auscultation, goniometry, manual muscle testing, and tests for muscle length including instructor demonstrations of special tests for the spine and extremities will be covered in the laboratory component of this course.
+Assessment of residual limb, stump wrapping skills, gait training, and prosthetic fit/management are included.
 This course also presents the theory and application of traditional therapeutic exercise including ROM, stretching, resistive exercise, balance and coordination and cardiovascular/aerobic activity.
-Evidence-based practice guidelines regarding traditional exercise suggestions for selected musculoskeletal diagnoses and home exercise program instruction will also be covered.
-Prerequisite: PTA 105.
+Evidence-based practice guidelines regarding traditional exercise suggestions for selected neuromusculoskeletal and pulmonary diagnoses and home exercise program instruction will also be covered.
+Prerequisite: Enrollment in PTA; PTA 103, PTA 104, BIO 152 with a "C+" or better.
+Spring.

 PTA 112.
 Therapeutic Modalities.
 4 Credits.